AdobeDocs/platform-learn.en/help/use-the-api/ingest-data/ingest-streaming-data.md

 ## Exercise 3.5 - Sending ExperienceEvent Data (behavioral data)

 1. Now, we have our streaming endpoint from our Luma site into Experience Platform defined and ready to go.
 The next step is to create triggers that will make actions happen on our Luma site.
 Go to the `Rules` tab.
-Take alook at the existing rules - we have two defined here.
+Take a look at the existing rules - we have two defined here.
 Look into `Page Visit`.

    ![](../assets/launch-setup-14.png)